 Greek lawmakers approved a restructuring plan for Larco late on Wednesday which Greece called a last attempt to save Europe’s biggest nickel producer.

-The European Commission said in November it was taking Greece to the European Court of Justice (ECJ) over its failure to recover 135.8 million euros of illegal state aid to Larco, which is struggling under heavy debt.
+The European Commission said in November it was taking Greece to the European Court of Justice (ECJ) over its failure to recover 135.8 million euros ($147.63 million) of illegal state aid to Larco which is struggling under heavy debt.

 “This plan is Larco’s last chance,” Energy Minister Kostis Hatzidakis told lawmakers who debated the law.
 “I hope this effort succeeds and a reliable investor is found.”

-If the administrator fails to sell 75 percent of Larco assets within 12 months of its appointment, Larco will have to file an application for bankruptcy, according to the new legislation.
+If the administrator fails to sell 75 percent of Larco assets within 12 months from appointment, Larco will have to file an application for bankruptcy, according to the new legislation.

 Industry sources have said private equity fund Global Special Opportunities Ltd (GSOL) might be interested in Larco, which employs about 1,000 people in Greece.